 Sponsored by the Deutsches Zentrum Kulturgutverluste Magdeburg

 What responsibility do museums have, even today, in relation to art looted by the Nazis?
-As part of a joint project undertaken by a number of Frankfurt museums, from June 2018 on an exhibition at the Museum Angewandte Kunst will present the story of the Pinkus/Ehrlich Collection as a case study.
+As part of a joint project undertook by a number of Frankfurt museums, an exhibition at the Museum Angewandte Kunst did present the story of the Pinkus/Ehrlich Collection as a case study from June 2018 until December 2018.